Bilal2453/coro-docs/docs/coro-net.md

 Documentation for the module [coro-net](https://github.com/luvit/lit/blob/master/deps/coro-net.lua), version 3.2.1.

-[coro-net](https://github.com/luvit/lit/blob/master/deps/coro-net.lua) is a library for handling TCP, UDP and generally pipes, with an optional secure-layer support using a synchronous style interface.
+[coro-net](https://github.com/luvit/lit/blob/master/deps/coro-net.lua) is a library for handling TCP and generally pipes, with an optional secure-layer support using a synchronous style interface.

 ### Installation